Find out information & advice about flu & Covid vaccinations, and the importance of

 For national and local information about the Covid vaccination and general advice for unpaid carers about Covid-19, visit these websites:

-If you or a loved one you care for have a Severe Mental Illness (SMI), you are eligible for a free annual health check and seasonal flu and Covid vaccinations.
+If the person you care for has a Severe Mental Illness (SMI), they are eligible for a free annual health check, seasonal flu and Covid booster vaccinations.